-Abdallah et al [11][12] developed a distance function based on ensemble clustering and use it within the framework of the k-nearest neighbor classifier and then they improve selecting sampling for unsupervised data to be labeled by an expert.
+Abdallah et al [11][12] developed a distance function based on ensemble clustering and use it within the framework of the k-nearest neighbor classifier and then improve selecting sampling for unsupervised data to be labeled by an expert.
 Additionally Abddallah and Yousef [13] integrated EC within Decision Trees, K Nearest Neighbors, and the Random Forest classifiers.
-The results obtained by applying EC on 10 datasets confirmed the hypotheses embedding the EC space would improve the performance and reduce the feature space dramatically.
+The results obtained by applying EC on 10 datasets confirmed the hypothesis that embedding the EC space would improve the performance and reduce the feature space dramatically.

-A recent study by Yousef et al [14] has used EC classification comparing it to two-class SVM and one-class classifiers applied on sequence plant microRNA data.
+A recent study by Yousef et al [14] used EC classification comparing it to two-class SVM and one-class classifiers applied on sequence plant microRNA data.
 The results show that K-Nearest Neighbors-EC (KNN-ECC) outperforms all other methods.
 The results emphasize that the EC procedure contributes to building a stronger model for classification.

 Several experiments were conducted in order to evaluate the performance of the suggested method.
 We tested it over 10 datasets and compare its results to the k nearest neighbors, decision trees and random forest classification algorithms.
-The results shown that the new algorithm using the ensemble clustering was superior and outperform the other baseline algorithms on most of the datasets.
+The results show that the new algorithm using the ensemble clustering was superior and outperforms the other baseline algorithms on most of the datasets.

 Ensemble Clustering Technique